Neonatal Intensive Care Unit (NICU) Team Members

-Advanced Practice Nurse (APN) - A Registered Nurse with advanced education in the care of neonates who operates under the supervision of a neonatologist.
+Neonatal Nurse Practitioner (NNP) – a registered nurse with advanced masters or doctoral education in the care of neonates who works in collaboration with the neonatologist.

-Team Leader (Charge Nurse) - Registered Nurse who acts as "Charge Nurse" for the NICU.
+Team Leader – a registered nurse who acts as a "Charge Nurse" for the NICU

-Respiratory Therapist - Experts in the respiratory care of neonates and the equipment used to provide that care.
+Respiratory Therapists – experts in the respiratory care of neonates and the equipment used to provide that care

-Secretary - provides information related to meal tickets for breastfeeding moms, directions to areas of the hospital, and visitation policies.
+Secretary – assists families with visitor badges and visiting policies, provides information related to meal tickets for breastfeeding moms, directions to areas of the hospital.